cnoam/spark-course/readme.md

 run `docker logs spark-lab` and find the line with the URL to open the notebook.

+If the above doesn't work:
+ 1. close all browser tab of the jupyter notebooks
+ 1. run `docker compose restart`

 ## Strange errors
 If strange errors happen, save your changes to another folder and start fresh: